You Won’t Believe These Surreal Hand-Painted Nike Sneakers

 With the popularity of custom sneakers continuing to surge, it can be a challenge for some artists to come up with original ideas that stand out from the pack.
-But designer Joshua Vides did just that, with a surreal customized design that’s had social media buzzing this week.
+But designer Joshua Vides did just that with a surreal customized design that’s had social media buzzing this week.

 For this project, Vides hand-painted a pair of Nike Air Force 1 Lows, creating a stylized effect that looks like something more like what you might find on the pages of a comic book than an actual sneaker you can wear.
 But according to Vides, not only are the kicks wearable, but they’re for sale — in extremely limited quantities.